iamgini/devops-interview-helper/openstack-interview-questions-set-2.md

 ## Question 6.
 Explain Modular Architecture Of Openstack?
 The three components that make modular architecture for OpenStack are:

-OpenStack Compute: For managing large networks of the virtual machine.
+- OpenStack Compute: For managing large networks of the virtual machine.
-Image Service: The delivery service provides discovery and registration for virtual disk images.
+- Image Service: The delivery service provides discovery and registration for virtual disk images.
-OpenStack Object Storage: A storage system that provides support for both block storage and object storage.
+- OpenStack Object Storage: A storage system that provides support for both block storage and object storage.

 ## Question 7.
 Explain What Hypervisor Is And What Type Of Hypervisor Does Openstack Supports?
 In virtualization technology, hypervisor is a software program that manages multiple operating systems (or multiple instances of the same operating system) on a single computer system.

 The types of hypervisor that OpenStack supports are :
-    KVM
+- KVM
-    Containers
+- Containers
-    Xen and HyperV
+- Xen and HyperV
-    VMware
+- VMware

 ## Question 8.
 What Is The Meaning Of Term “cinder” In Openstack Service?
 Cinder is used for handling persistent storage in OpenStack.The one that is utilized by default is LVM, called Cinder-Volumes.

 ## Question 9.
 What Is The Command Used For Unpause And Pause An Instance?

-    To unpause an instance – $ nova unpause INSTANCE_NAME
+- To unpause an instance – $ nova unpause INSTANCE_NAME
-    To pause an instance – $ nova pause INSTANCE_NAME
+- To pause an instance – $ nova pause INSTANCE_NAME

 ## Question 10.
 Explain How You Can Transfer Volume From One Owner To Another In Openstack?
 You can transfer a volume from one owner to another by using the command cinder transfer*.

 ## Question 11.
 What Are The Main Components Of Identity User Management?
-Users: It is a digital representation of a person, service or system who uses OpenStack cloud services
+- Users: It is a digital representation of a person, service or system who uses OpenStack cloud services
-Roles: A role includes a set of rights and privileges.
+- Roles: A role includes a set of rights and privileges.
 A role determines what operations a user is permitted to perform in a given tenant
-Tenants: A container used to group or isolate resource or identity objects.
+- Tenants: A container used to group or isolate resource or identity objects.
 Depending on service operator a tenant may map to a customer, account, organization or project.

 ## Question 12.
 Mention What Is The Command To Remove Network Interface From Bare-metal Node?
 To remove network interface from bare-metal node command used is bare-metal – interface remove.

 ## Question 13.
 Explain What Is The Function Of Cinder Scheduler?

-Answer :

 Cinder Scheduler or routing volume create requests to the appropriate volume service

 Question 14.
 List Out The Storage Locations For Vm Images In Openstack?